LGN520/farreach-public/docs/tofino-xindex-dpdk-lsm.md

 			+ Add BlockIter::ModelSeek referring to BlockIter::BinarySeek (table/block_based/block.h, table/block_based/block.cc)
 			+ Add try lock shared and unlock shared
 			+ Replace BinarySeek with ModelSeek in IndexBlockIter::SeekImpl (table/block_based/block.cc)
-	- Add model/linaer_model_wrapper.cc in src.mk
+	- Add model/linaer_model_wrapper.cc and db/file_descriptor.cc in src.mk
 	- Find model may be time-consuming? we should maintain a model for each FileDescriptor without lock, and pass it to table_reader
 		+ NOTE: although each version has a FileMetaData* for the same sstable file, they point to the same object of FileMetaData
 		+ Therefore, we deprecate solution 1 and propose solution 2
 	- STATUS: unable to solve incomplete type of ColumnFamilyData in table/block_based/block.cc
+		+ Potential solution: similar to the 3rd point in Debug of Solution 1 mentioned before
 	- TODO: forward declaration of
 - TODO: Judge if (unlikely) table_reader exists in VersionStorageInfo::AddFile, otherwise use VersionStorageInfo::version->table_cache to get the table_reader (db/version_set.cc)